theforeman/foreman-packaging/README.md

    * For packages without dependencies - `./add_npm_package.sh example version single`
    * For packages that bundle dependencies - `./add_npm_package.sh example version bundle`
 1. This should have created a nodejs-example directory with the packages needed, the spec, and the cache if it's a bundled package.
-It should have modified tito.props, comps and added everything to git, including a commit.
+It should have modified comps and added everything to git, including a commit.
 1. Add the package to `package_manifest.yaml`
 1. Amend the commit